-Updated May 30, 2023
+Updated Sept 25th, 2023

 Eggplants – also known as aubergines or brinjals – don’t usually spring to mind when you think about making food for your baby.

-Despite their apparent lack of popularity as a baby food, eggplant may be included in your recipes for your little one, although many parents prefer to wait until around 8 months before introducing them.
+That said, many parents prefer to wait until around 8 months before introducing them.

 Why is an eggplant called an eggplant?